hands holding sea salt

 2. Potatoes, Sweet Potatoes & Squash

-Potatoes, sweet potatoes, and winter squash are often misunderstood, especially by those following low-carb or high-protein trends—but on the Medical Medium path, they’re absolute staples.
-These humble foods are clean, grounding carbohydrates that also happen to be excellent sources of amino acids in a highly digestible, healing form.
+Potatoes, sweet potatoes, and winter squash are often misunderstood, especially by those following low-carb or high-protein trends—but in a whole-food healing approach, they’re absolute staples.
+These humble foods are clean, grounding carbohydrates that also provide amino acids and steady fuel in a highly digestible, healing form.

 These healing root vegetables are: